tzaffi/cpp/Live25Dec2016/README.md

 if less efficient, but more generic approach: external merge sort.

 ### Sorting
 Memory is the big problem here.
-A prodution solution requires investigating whether std::sort on a vector, set (whose memory overhead is predictable) or a custom memory-capped sorting approach (such as quicksort) are best to use.
+A production solution requires investigating whether std::sort on a vector, `multi_set` (whose memory overhead is predictable) or a custom memory-capped sorting approach (such as quicksort) are best to use.
 If there were sufficient time, I would use quicksort.

+* Note on **uniqueness of lines**: the fact that each line was unique, did not allow us to use `set` instead of `multi_set` because of the custom comparator whose implied equality would only care of the S content.

 ### Assumptions
 The scenario outlined the assumption that the textfile was around 100x the